Central Virginia

 • 00:13:08

-You're catching up on some reading just to
+You're catching up on some reading.

-• 00:13:10
+• 00:13:09

-trying to get a better lay of the land as far as what some of the discussions have been, what are going on right now in other parts of the state and at the state level with regard to transportation and transit.
+Try to get a better lay of the land as far as what some of the discussions have been, what are going on right now in other parts of the state and at the state level with regard to transportation and transit.

 • 00:13:24